mjpancake/mjpancake.github.io/doc/libsaki/mount.md

 permalink: /docs/libsaki/mount/
 ---

-The mounntain system can be regarded as the core part of an unscientific mahjong game.
+The mountain system can be regarded as the core part of an unscientific mahjong game.
 Currently, in v0.8.3, we use the one called *Dual-Space Quantum Mountain System (DSQMS)*, whose key feature is a binarily divided tile source space where each space is polarized before generating a tile according to a distortable probability distribution.